NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 which greatly simplifies this job.
 See :numref:`ba_mapproj_dem` for its description.

-Consider the top part of its file, measuring how much each image disagrees with the rest, in meters.
+Consider the top part of its file, measuring how much each mapprojected image disagrees with the rest, in meters.
 Percentiles of registration errors are provided, and also the number of inlier matches that between each image and the others.

-Images with too few matches (say under 50), should be thrown out.
+Images with too few matches (say under 100), should be thrown out.
 If the 85th percentile of registration errors for an image is over 1.5 meters (assuming a 1 meter ground resolution), it likely registered badly.
 Those can be thrown out too.